Destinations

 Restricted regions

 Some Snowflake regions reject wildcard hostnames in EAI rules (e.g. *.salesforce.com).
-When that happens, replace the wildcard with a per-instance allow-list and re-run the relevant section of post-install-eais.sql.
+When that happens, use the fallback SQL path from the setup app’s destination grid — paste the family’s block into a Snowsight worksheet, replace the wildcard with a per-instance allow-list (e.g. acme.my.salesforce.com), and run as ACCOUNTADMIN.
 The list of regions known to require this workaround at each release is published on the Zeotap Marketplace listing page.